wagnerjfr/sample-java-mysql-connector/README.md

 ## Instructions
 1. Clone the project
-2. Import it as a new Eclipse project (or other IDE)
+2. Import it as an existing Maven project in Eclipse or other IDE
 3. Download MySQL Community Server
 4. Change variable "MYSQL_PATH" in src/mysqlserver/Utils.java to point to your MySQL Server path